SouthsideSoftware/RabbitOperations/README.md

 The application reads messages from audit and error queues into RavenDB, a document database with excellent indexing capabilities built on Lucene.Net.
 Message content is automatically indexed for searching.
 The built-in web front end supports searching and monitors message rates.
 It also links to the RabbiMQ management console.
 Future plans include support for replaying errors, tailing, monitoring, heart beating and integration with New Relic and PagerDuty.

-Check out our [Trello board](https://trello.com/b/m0ZLn5d7/rabbitoperations) that shows what is in development and what is being planned.
+Check out our [Trello board](https://trello.com/b/m0ZLn5d7/rabbitoperations) to see what is in development and what is being planned.

 ![Screen](/docs/images/screenshot.png?raw=true "Screenshot")